PlaidCloud/website/content/en/docs/test.md

 This page serves two purposes:

-- Demonstrate how the Kubernetes documentation uses Markdown
+- Demonstrate how the PlaidCloud documentation uses Markdown
 - Provide a "smoke test" document we can use to test HTML, CSS, and template changes that affect the overall documentation.